bootplug/writeups/2020/defcamp/writeups.md

 This looks like base64 to me!

 At this point we started looking at the other endpoints, and found out that `/backup` is a git repository.
-We dumped the repository using [git-dumper.py]() and find `.env.example` that contains an AES key:
+We dumped the repository using [git-dumper.py](https://github.com/arthaud/git-dumper) (I had to replae all ".git" with "backup" for it to work) and find `.env.example` that contains an AES key:

 `APP_KEY=base64:Wkt8DOa9t16Z+DSLKsy+5r4S0aA9JmdItAk9//NiKu0=`